Welcome to Stripe.

 3. Processing Transactions; Disputes, Refunds, Reversals

 You may only submit Charges through the Payment Processing Services that are authorised by your Customers.
-To enable us to process Transactions for you, you authorise and direct us, our affiliates, the Payment Method Providers and Payment Method Acquirers to receive and settle any payment processing proceeds owed to you through the Payment Processing Services.
+To enable us to process Transactions for you, you authorise and direct SPUKL, the Payment Method Providers and Payment Method Acquirers to receive and settle any payment processing proceeds owed to you through the Payment Processing Services.
 You may not, other than as required by the Financial Services Terms or Payment Terms (each as defined below), grant or assign any interest in payment processing proceeds to any third party until such time as the payment processing proceeds are deposited into your Payout Account (as defined below).
-You appoint Stripe and SPUKL and Valitor (as applicable) as your agents for the limited purpose of directing, receiving, holding and settling such proceeds.
-You agree that such agent’s receipt of such proceeds satisfies the relevant end-customer’s obligations to make payments to you.
-We will promptly update your Stripe Account balance to reflect any such proceeds that we receive on your behalf.
+You appoint SPUKL and as your agent for the limited purpose of directing, receiving, holding and settling such proceeds.
+You agree that SPUKL’s receipt of such proceeds satisfies the relevant end-customer’s obligations to make payments to you.
+We will promptly update your Stripe Account balance to reflect any such proceeds that SPUKL receives on your behalf.

 Except where Stripe and a Customer have otherwise agreed, you maintain the direct relationship with your Customers and are responsible for: (i) acquiring appropriate consent to submit Charges through the Payment Processing Services on their behalf; (ii) providing confirmation or receipts to Customers for each Charge; (iii) verifying Customers’ identities; and (iv) determining a Customer’s eligibility and authority to complete Transactions.
 However, even authorised Transactions may be subject to a Dispute.
 Stripe is not responsible for or liable to you for authorised and completed Charges that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorisation or in error, or violate any Laws.